tracon/django-nexmo/README.md

     message = OutboundMessage(message=u'My sms message body', to=u'+123465789', external_reference=u'test')
     message.send()

 Nexmo allows 5 messages per second.
 If you are throttled, EnvironmentError is raised.
+Messages and delivery data are saved to the database.

 External reference allows you to mark messages however you want.
 If you want to track which app send the message or which user account was used or whatever you want, you can put it there.

-All messages sent this way is saved to the database.
-Delivery statuses are also saved to the database.

 If you have inbound number from Nexmo, you can receive text messages.
 Multi-part messages are supported.
+Inbound messages sends signal which you can catch f.ex. for processing hot words:

+    from django.dispatch import receiver
+    from nexmo.models import InboundMessage

+    @receiver(message_received, sender=InboundMessage)
+    def my_handler(sender, **kwargs):
+        message = InboundMessage.objects.filter(messageId=messageId)
+        ...

 All text messages can be read from admin-panel.